 But what is the science behind what is actually happening?

 Behavioural scientists know that people use heuristics (hard-wired decision-making shortcuts) to make speedy decisions in all aspects of their lives.
 We have created a model that has selected the 9 heuristics most relevant to purchase decisions – we call them Sales Triggers.
 Essentially; these are the reasons for buying a product.
-But we can say that an average sales activation usually uses one or more Sales Triggers.
+We can say that an average sales activation usually uses one or more Sales Triggers.
 The reasons for buying could be because a product is targeted at the right budget, or because choice has been significantly reduced by the retailer, or because the item is rare, and therefore higher value is placed on it.

 What Burberry are doing is leveraging multiple Sales Triggers to sell to a new generation of fashionistas who’ve grown up with social media.
 It is enticing in its intelligence, and bold in its simplicity.